MicrosoftDocs/Hololens/hololens/mac-address-options.md

 This will allow a &quot;Single touch&quot; of the device, to apply the correct provisioning package and gather the MAC address of the device.
 [Provisioning packages can be created following the guidance here.](https://docs.microsoft.com/hololens/hololens-provisioning)

-## Autopilot with Intune Enrolment
+## Autopilot with Intune Enrollment

 ### Requirements